muggahtee/jekyll-now/_posts/2018-05-04-firedrills-in-core.md

 layout:     post
 title:      Crash!
 Bang!
 Wallop!
 Practice makes perfect
 date:       2018-05-04
-summary:    Engineered Chaos, breaking production, and getting away with it.
+description:    Engineered Chaos, breaking production, and getting away with it.
 How the Core Tribe in Sky Betting and Gaming break stuff to make things better
 tags:       chaos engineering, firedrill
 ---